gv7012010-sudo/JARVIS/Mark-XXXIX-main/Mark-XXXIX-main/readme.md

 ## ✨ Overview

 gb_villa_g  represents the pinnacle of the Jarvis series, evolving into a more flexible and robust system.
 It bridges the gap between the operating system and human intent.
-Through natural dialogue, gb_villa_g 18 analyzes your screen, processes uploaded documents, and executes complex workflows with a brand-new, adaptive interface.
+Through natural dialogue,  PhantomRoot 18 analyzes your screen, processes uploaded documents, and executes complex workflows with a brand-new, adaptive interface.

 It's not just an assistant — it's an extension of your digital life.